-The source of data for QIPS is market-wide data (not payer-specific data) submitted by physician clinics and hospitals as required by the Minnesota Statewide Quality Reporting and Measurement System.
+The source of data for QIPS is market-wide data (not payer-specific data) submitted by physician clinics and hospitals as required by SQRMS.
 Market-wide data provide a comprehensive view of the full patient population treated at each physician clinic and hospital.
 Risk adjustment or population standardization is applied to ensure that comparisons between clinics account as best as possible for differences in the patient population.
-Consistent with data availability, risk adjustment of the optimal diabetes care (ODC) and optimal vascular care (OVC) quality measures is based on the type of primary payer (i.e., Medicare, Medicaid/state health care programs, and private payers).
-The depression remission at six months quality measure, which is new to QIPS in 2013, is risk adjusted based on patient severity.
+Consistent with data availability, risk adjustment of the optimal diabetes care and optimal vascular care quality measures is based on the type of primary payer to the extent possible (i.e., commercial; Medicare; and Minnesota Health Care Programs, uninsured, and self-pay); and the depression remission at six months quality measure is risk adjusted based on patient severity.
 This is explained in more detail in the Risk Adjustment section of this report.